 How to make this recipe

-Step 1: Combine a pound of grated ube, a 13.5 fl oz can of coconut milk, and ⅔ cups of granulated sugar in a saucepan.
+Step 1: Combine a pound of grated ube, a 13.5 fl oz can of coconut milk, and ⅔ cups of granulated sugar in a saucepan or a shallow pot.

-Step 2: You can use a potato masher or blend it for a smoother mixture if desired.
+Step 2: You can use a potato masher or immersion blender for a smoother mixture if desired.

 Step 3: Cook the mixture over medium heat, stirring constantly to prevent it from sticking.